simphotonics/generic_enum/generic_enum/README.md

 5. Define the static const instances of `DpiResolution`.
 You may capitalize instance names to mark them as constants.
 6. Define a getter to provide access the private variable `_$DpiResolutionValueMap`.
 Alternatively, copy-paste the getter definition from the docs generated in `dpi_resolution.g.dart`.
-7. Define a factory constructor named `.fromJson` redirecting to the function `_$DpiResolutionFromJson`.Alternatively, copy-paste the constructor definition from the generated documentation.
+7. Define a factory constructor named `.fromJson` redirecting to the function `_$DpiResolutionFromJson`.
+Alternatively, copy-paste the constructor definition from the generated documentation located above the function `_$DpiResolutionFromJson`.
 8. Define (or copy-paste) the method `toJson`.
+The documentation of the generated function `_$DpiResolutionToJson` contains the souce code of the method `toJson`.
 9. Configure the build targets (and amend the generate_for entry).
    In your local `build.yaml` file add configurations for the builders `map_builder` and `json_builder` provided by the package [generic_enum_builder].